hpe-storage/scod/docs/index.md

 Use the navigation to the left.
 Not sure what you're looking for? → [Get started](welcome/index.md)!

 !!! note "Did you know?"
-    SCOD is "docs" in reverse?
+    SCOD is "docs" in reverse.

 <div align="right"><img src="https://github.com/hpe-storage/scod/workflows/Publish%20docs%20via%20GitHub%20Pages/badge.svg"></div>